gdog2u/resize-image-by-percent/README.md

 # resize-image-by-percent
 A [GIMP](https://gimp.org) script-fu script for use in the command line that allows for quickly resizing images by a certain percent.
+Written for GIMP v2.10.
 ```scheme
 (resize-image-by-percent "my-image.jpg" 25)
 ```